openpharma/staged.dependencies/README.md

 ## Usage

-The directory `~/staged.dependencies` as well as a dummy config file are created whenever the package is loaded and the directory does not exist and this is where checked out repositories are cached.
+The directory `~/.staged.dependencies` as well as a dummy config file are created whenever the package is loaded and the directory does not exist and this is where checked out repositories are cached.

 ### Setup tokens

-This package requires [personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with read access to the repositories you are developing) set as environment variables.
+This package requires [personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with read access to the repositories you are developing set as environment variables.

 For example:
 ```